 As I mentioned above, there’s just so much to conquer – there’s old school Schwarzkopf designed roller-coasters like the Star Loop or the Shuttle Loop that launch using flywheels to just old school terrifying stuff like the Free Fall ride.
 Sure, it’s only 30 metres tall, but the fact that it’s a first generation drop ride (that’s two generations older than something like the Giant Drop at Dreamworld) and is 100% mechanical makes it bloody terrifying.
 Knowing that you’re about to drop, hearing gears whirring and loud “ka-chunks” was more than enough to put me on edge.

 Wait, where’s White Cyclone!?

-As much as i’d like to include the park’s absolutely giant wooden roller-coaster in the must do list, as aforementioned it’s currently in pieces and undergoing a massive redesign.
-Whilst White Cyclone was no slouch, it’s new track layout will give new life to the ride and allow it to do things no wooden roller-coaster should be able to do (think barrel roll drops and crazy twists.)
+As much as i’d like to include the park’s absolutely giant wooden roller-coaster in the must do list, as aforementioned it’s now known as Hakugei, a re-imagined and totally badass wooden-steel hybrid coaster.
+Whilst White Cyclone was no slouch, it’s new track layout gives new life to the ride and allow it to do things no wooden roller-coaster should be able to do (think barrel roll drops and crazy twists.)

 Should I go?

 If you’re into roller-coasters, this park is a must.
-There’s only a handful of other parks that have this many rides – in my mind that makes Nagashima Spa Land an under-rated nugget, at least to tourists.
+There’s only a handful of other parks that have this many rides – it’s the Cedar Point of Japan.
+You get so much bang for buck.
+In my mind that makes Nagashima Spa Land an under-rated nugget, at least to tourists.
 For locals, this park is a regularly visited destination, especially during summer.
 That’s where i’d express caution – if you’re visiting during the warmer months when the water-park’s open and the park is at capacity then visiting on a week-day is an absolute must.
 For those visiting off-peak in the colder months like myself however will find a quiet park that’s cheap, hearty and a ton of fun.